 English as a Second Language (ESL)

-Our Princeton campus is easily accessible by bus and car.
-We offer free parking, and child care is also available on the campus.
+- Princeton campus is easily accessible by bus and car.
+Free, onsite parking

 Placement Test: Students new to the program must make an appointment to take a short placement test before enrolling.
 Please call 609-497-2100, ext.
 329, to make an appointment.

 Book fees: Book fees generally average $25-$35 per class in addition to the tuition.
 Students must bring their own pens, pencils and notebooks for journal writing.